I built my first website in 2014. Back then, I wasn’t making much money. In fact, costs often exceeded revenue when I first started blogging.

 Even though I’ve made $15,000-$20,000 per month with them, they couldn’t care less.
 I know they do provide account reps to very few sites, but these are likely sites that make $100,000k per month or more.

 Some people don’t get approval for AdSense

-Some people don’t get the approval that they’re looking for when they apply to join Google AdSense, they don’t get the approval to join the entire platform.
-They might not even know why they didn't get approved.
+Some people don’t get the approval that they’re looking for when they apply to join Google AdSense, and most of the time they don’t even know why they couldn’t get approval.

 I made an entire video about this, which you can click here to watch.
 It talks about things I’ve noticed that can increase your chances of approval.